bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Rusty Russell: 00:05:09

-Because we've talked about LN symmetry specifically with Instagibs.
+Because we've talked about LN symmetry specifically with Instagibbs.

 ## Do we want LN Symmetry to be symmetrical?

-Mark Erhardt: 00:05:12
+Adam Jonas: 00:05:12

 But I'd be interested in getting your take on, given that asymmetry seems to be healthy for the network, do you want it to be exactly symmetrical?